ashpect/loxers/README.md

 # loxers [WIP]
-C++ implementation of lox programming language as guided by in Crafting Interpretors.
+Trying to make a C++ implementation of lox programming language, originally guided by to be written in Java in Crafting Interpretors.